“The 45mm Tag Heuer Connected Calibre E4 is solid and luxurious, makes a bold statement on your wrist, and has great battery life and performance.”

 - Tag Heuer Connected Calibre E4 (45mm): price and availability

-- The not-so-difficult choice between Tag Heuer Connected Calibre E4 models
+- Tag Heuer Connected Calibre E4: verdict

 It turns out that thinking only about size is the wrong way to approach these two smartwatches, and will not help you make a decision about which one to buy.
 Let me explain.

-The 45mm case of the Tag Heuer Connected Calibre E4 is made from stainless steel, and so is the folding buckle, while the bezel is ceramic.
+The 45mm case of the Tag Heuer Connected Calibre E4 is made from stainless steel, and so is the folding clasp, while the bezel is ceramic.
 It looks and feels like a luxury product should.
 The finish on the stainless steel puts the very ordinary-looking titanium on the Samsung Galaxy Watch 5 Pro to shame, as it combines both a sand-blasted-like texture with highly polished sections for real visual appeal.
 The polished bezel glints in the sun, and the screen is set right up against the sapphire crystal for a very watch-like look.

 The perforated rubber strap with Tag Heuer’s fantastic folding clasp is very comfortable, more so than the full rubber version that was fitted to the 42mm Connected Calibre E4 that I previously wore.
 It’s also simple and fast to adjust at any time, making it very easy to live with.
 You can get the 45mm smartwatch with a metal bracelet if the rubber version doesn’t feel upmarket enough, but I’d give this one a try before you make that decision.

 The crown is covered in rubber to make it easier to rotate and scroll through the menus, plus the pushers have a dampened motion, so they feel less like buttons.
 I like the solidity of the Connected Calibre E4 45mm, it’s an obviously luxurious product, and I think it looks superb, even if it is pretty big.
 But it’s crucial not to think of this as the “big” Connected Calibre E4.